Martin Manzano

 • Participate in conflict transformation professional development opportunities (e.g., conflict-related speaker events, webinars, and trainings).

-• Faculty mentorship throughout the fellowship.
+• Faculty and peer mentorship throughout the fellowship.

 • Interdisciplinary peer engagement throughout the fellowship.